-We are a nationally recognised, sector leader in raising the issue of sexual exploitation and abuse experienced by black and minority ethnic (BME) women and girls, and in developing appropriate service responses for this group of women.
+We are a nationally recognised, sector leader in raising the issue of sexual exploitation and abuse experienced by Black and minoritised women and girls, and in developing appropriate service responses for this group of women.

-If you are a professional whose work is related to violence against women and girls (VAWG) from BME communities, read below to find out how we can work together.
+If you are a professional whose work is related to violence against women and girls (VAWG) from Black and minoritised communities, read below to find out how we can work together.

 General advice and signposting

-Professionals working on specific violence cases regarding BME communities can contact us for advice and information on aspects they are unfamiliar with.
+Professionals working on specific violence cases towards Black and minoritised communities can contact us for advice and information on aspects they are unfamiliar with.

 Preventing violence and improving responses